Web Page Tools in LPS

 It is expected that all teachers in LPS have a web footprint that parents, students, colleagues and community can access.
 The degree to which teachers develop this web footprint will vary by role, grade level, content area, and need.
 All teachers should post important course information on their “Class Website” (LMS Pages in Synergy) and complete a “Profile”.
 Information about both of these tools is found below.
 If your needs or questions extend beyond that, this page offers more information on a number of options available to LPS staff members.

 Class Websites (LMS Pages) allow teachers to create web pages that contain vital information for their classes (see examples).
 It can automatically create individualized information for parents and students with data pulled directly from the Synergy grade book.
 It includes an easy to use drag and drop builder with the ability to add grade book reports, text, images, YouTube videos, links and more.

-LMS Pages are available in ParentVUE and StudentVUE under “Class Websites”, but are not accessible to the public.
-Only students (and their parents) enrolled in classes currently being taught can access the class LMS Page.
+Class Websites are available in ParentVUE and StudentVUE under “Class Websites”, but are not accessible to the public.
+Only students (and their parents) enrolled in classes currently being taught can access the Class Websites.

-You can learn much more about Synergy LMS pages by attending a staff development session, or by reviewing these helpful documents.
+Learn more about Class Websites (Synergy LMS Pages) by attending a staff development session, or by reviewing these helpful documents.